jclarke-arts/are-you-a-robot/README.md

 ### Option 1: Using GitHub for collaborative coding (Recommended)

 GitHub is a free hosting provider used for software development and distributed 'version control' of files and code.
-If you would like to use GitHub to track changes in your project you can follow these steps, or skip to part 1.0
+If you would like to use GitHub to track changes in your project you can follow these steps.

 To use GitHub for this project you will need to: